THE HIROSHIGE WAKATAKE-IRO STRAP

 All Hiroshige straps are engraved with legendary ukiyo-e artist Utagawa Hiroshige’s original handwritten poem from an original artwork ca. 1840.
 The poem is loosely translated as:'The moon indulges into the night in various ways.'

-As the Hiroshige script is derived from an original artwork owned by Kurono, it is unique to Kurono and cannot be replicated elsewhere.
-The strap’s olive green underside is lasered with the official Kurono Tokyo logo.
+As the Hiroshige script is derived from an original artwork owned by Kurono, it is unique to KURONO and cannot be replicated elsewhere.
+The strap’s olive green underside is lasered with the official KURONO logo.

 Each leather strap is further hand-dyed using the anticatura patina technique, bringing an additional level of character and refinement to Hiroshige straps.
 The patina is applied to highlight the Hiroshige script against the strap's true color in the middle, before slightly darkening at the edges.
 Even the smallest elements like the strap guides are patinaed.